zapier/visual-builder/docs/_partners/integration-quality.md

 * [Embed](https://platform.zapier.com/embed/overview) the Zapier experience with copy-and-paste and customizable code within your platform to provide automation value directly to users.
 Embeds have proven to [reduce churn](https://platform.zapier.com/partner_success_stories/all) on Partners’ platforms.
 Find live embed examples under the ‘Embed’ tab of the integration’s developer platform.
 * [Share use cases](https://platform.zapier.com/partners/partner-faq#tip-3-share-zapier-use-cases-in-your-onboarding) widely during your platform’s onboarding process.
 Having multiple Zaps using your integration increases stickiness of users not only to the Zapier integration, but also to your platform.
 * Update the integration regularly with features as your platform evolves.
-Invite stakeholders as [Collaborators](https://platform.zapier.com/partners/faq#add-collaborators-to-your-team) to your integration to give them read-only access to insights, metrics, and feedback to prioritize and align improvements.
+[Invite stakeholders to your integration](https://platform.zapier.com/quickstart/invite-team-member) to give them admin or read-only access to insights, metrics, and feedback to prioritize and align improvements.